JorgeRodriguez1101/Portfolio/README.md

 ### Source: [github.com/JorgeRodriguez1101/A-Machine-Learning-Approach-to-Detecting-Malicious-DGA-Domains](https://github.com/JorgeRodriguez1101/A-Machine-Learning-Approach-to-Detecting-Malicious-DGA-Domains)

 ### Overview
-Collaboratively developed a Domain Generating Algorithm classifier, achieving 94% accuracy using TensorFlow and advanced feature extraction, delivering actionable threat intelligence.
+Collaboratively developed a Domain Generating Algorithm classifier, achieving 94% accuracy using TensorFlow and advanced feature extraction.
+Developed .
 This project earned recognition as a finalist in the UTRGV 2024 Engineers Week competition.